Housing Affordability & Resiliency

 HOUSING CASE STUDIES

 To assess the new standardized mapping process and outputs, the REACH team selected 10 community areas in the Tampa Bay region to study the number and types of homes that are at risk of flooding.
-The community areas were chosen if they fit the following criteria: located within areas of future and current flood risk; the location has a high number of publicly assisted properties exposed to flooding; and if the location had an EJSCREEN Demographic Index score of 80th percentile or above (average percentile of minority population, low income, etc).
+The community areas were chosen if they fit the following criteria: located within areas of future and current flood risk; the location has a high number of publicly assisted properties exposed to flooding; and if the location had an EJSCREEN Demographic Index score of 80th percentile or above (average percentile of the minority population, low income, etc).
 After reviewing the case study findings for each community area, one integrated report will be available.

-For this case study, the inundation datasets were integrated with socioeconomic datasets, such as minority populations, household income (in relation to the Area Median Income) and Age (persons 75 and older).
+For this case study, the inundation datasets were integrated with socioeconomic datasets, such as minority populations, household income (in relation to the Area Median Income), and Age (persons 75 and older).
 Research shows these are some of the top social indicators that are at higher risk of current and future flooding events.
 This project will help to provide answers to the following pressing questions:

 - How many publicly assisted and unassisted affordable and attainable housing units are currently at flood risk now? in 2070?